Yep, I’m going to be a professional artist.

 In conclusion, I’m an artist.
 I quit my day job.
 Now I’m going to figure out how to function and pay my bills before my savings runs dry.
 Ready and go!

-If you have any words of wisdom, questions, encouragement, etc. please do comment below.
-I will be posting more about my journey as months go by.
+I will be posting more about my journey as the months go by.
 Whether anyone reads this blog or not.

 You’re welcome, internet.